Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 Once that match shows on the first line, it will move down to lines 2-5, then if another plot passes step 1, it starts at the top also, and moves its way done the filter process.

 Winning is very rare, and on average one person wins in the whole world every 18 seconds.
 On every signage point (9 seconds), all of your plots are checked to see which ones passes the [plot filter](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#what-is-the-plot-filter-and-why-didnt-my-plot-pass-it).
 Approximately 1/512 of all plots will pass the plot filter for each challenge, so here you can see how many of your plots passed.
-However there are 4,608 chances to win 2 chia every day.
+With a new block every 18 seconds there are 4,608 chances to win chia every day.

 If for some reason those lines stop moving that is another indication you are not in sync with the database and need to resync—see below.